-As your organization's directory is updated to include new active users or if users no longer work at your company and their Teams license is disabled, changes are automatically synced and the users are added or removed from the team.
+As your organization's directory is updated to include new active users or if users no longer work at your company and their account is disabled, changes are automatically synced and the users are added or removed from the team.
 Team members can't leave an org-wide team.
 As a team owner, you can manually add or remove users if needed.